The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: A moving frame representation of a magnetic field

 for some $\eta,\rho,\lambda,\mu$, and $\nu$.
 We have used the fact that $\partial_\alpha\boldsymbol{r}\cdot \bnabla \psi =0$.
 In terms of these variables, $B=1/\mu \rho$ and $\bnabla \psi = \boldsymbol{\hat{n}}/\mu$.

-The variables $\eta,\rho,\lambda,\mu$, and $\nu$ constitute the metric in this coordinate system, so they are constrained by the fact that 3D Euclidean space is flat.
+The variables $\eta,\rho,\lambda,\mu$, and $\nu$ are not independent of each other: they constitute the metric in this coordinate system, so they are constrained by the fact that 3D Euclidean space is flat.
 Namely, the Riemann curvature tensor, which is a function of the metric, should vanish.
 Calculating such flatness conditions directly is algebraically cumbersome.
 Instead, we use the \textit{method of moving frames} \citep{darboux2000lecons,finikov_riemannian_2001}.
 Although seemingly circuitous, this method naturally provides the requisite variables for understanding the geometry of the flux surface as a surface embedded in 3D Euclidean space.
-In appendix \ref{apdx: riemann curvature}, we show the equivalence between this method and the Riemann flatness conditions.
+Moreover, this method is utilised in \S\ref{sec: reduced model} for revealing a simplification for QP surfaces.
+In appendix \ref{apdx: riemann curvature}, we show the equivalence between the constraints that are derived below and the Riemann flatness conditions.